-Credit: 0.50 Physical Science (foundational course)
+Credit: 1.00 Physical Science (foundational course)

-Physical Science consists of two semester course offerings: Physical Science 1 and Physical Science 2.
-Students in Physical Science 1 will learn basic chemistry, studying the properties of matter, atomic structure, chemical bonds, chemical reactions, and nuclear chemistry.
-Physical Science 1 involves "learning by doing" and incorporates scientific practices such as inquiry, experimental design, the use of models, data analysis, critical thinking, and using evidence to construct and communicate explanations.
-Physical Science 1 is recommended for students who may need an additional year of general science background knowledge prior to taking Biology.
+Physical Science is a foundational physical science course and satisfies an Ohio core graduation requirement.
+Students in Physical Science will study the properties of matter, atomic structure, chemical bonds, chemical reactions, and nuclear chemistry.
+They will also explore energy, forces, motion, waves, electricity, and the universe.
+Physical Science involves "learning by doing" and incorporates scientific practices such as inquiry, experimental design, the use of models, data analysis, critical thinking, and using evidence to construct and communicate explanations.
+Physical Science is recommended for students who may need an additional year of general science background knowledge prior to taking Biology.